 If you chose, in the domains setup wizard, to have Office 365 operated by 21Vianet manage your DNS records, the final step in getting Office 365 set up with your domain name is to flip the switch by changing the nameserver (NS) records for your domain to point to the Office 365 nameservers.
 You make this change at your domain's domain registrar site.
 When you’ve done so and the changed NS records have updated through the DNS system, you’re done!
 Your domain is set up with Office 365 services and ready to use.

-Note: To learn how you get started using your domain with Office 365, see Verify your domain in Office 365.
+Note: To learn how you get started using your domain with Office 365, see Add a domain to Office 365.
 We’ll walk you through adding your domain to your Office 365 subscription, switching your user ID (which is also your email address) to use your domain name, and setting up your users’ email addresses with your domain.

 What happens when I update my NS records?

 What exactly does this step do?
 In technical terms, changing your domain’s NS records to point to another set of name servers is called redelegating your domain.
 Although your domain is redelegated to Office 365, the domain name is still registered with your domain registrar.
 You’ll need to keep renewing your domain there.
 But because the domain is redelegated, Office 365 now manages your DNS records for you, including setting up your Office 365 services such as email and team sites.

 When your NS records are updated across the DNS system, which typically happens quickly but can take up to 72 hours, email sent to your domain will start arriving at Office 365.

 Important: Please remember!
 Although you’ve configured your domain to work with Office 365 services, you can’t let your domain expire by not paying your domain name registrar.
 If you don’t renew your domain registration, your Office 365 services won’t work.
 For example, email won’t be delivered and Skype for Business Online won’t work at all.
 Your domain name registrar provides you with information about your domain registration expiration.